Oops19/TS4-Library/README.md

-# TS4 Library
+# 📚 TS4 Library
-A small library of methods I use often.
-It doesn't replace S4CL which is still used for logging.
+A small library of methods I use frequently.
+It doesn't replace S4CL, which is still used for logging.

+## 🧰 Features

 ### 3D Stuff
-Generic Euler, 2D, 3D and 4D vector functions.
+Generic Euler, 2D, 3D, and 4D vector functions.

 #### Animation
-The `TS4LibraryPoseInteraction` class to support basic animations and poses.
+The `TS4LibraryPoseInteraction` class supports basic animations and poses.

 ### BasicExtras
-Generate a 'basic_extras' tuning to be inserted into an instanced tuning object.
+Generates a `basic_extras` tuning to be inserted into an instanced tuning object.

 ### CommonEnum
-A clone of the Python Enum with support for `@_missing_` to return a default value.
+A clone of Python’s `Enum` with support for `@_missing_` to return a default value.
 Supports various TS4 enums.

 ### FileUtils
-Search for files in a base folder and get the absolute or relative file name f(base_folder)
+Searches for files in a base folder and returns the absolute or relative file name via `f(base_folder)`.

 ### FNV
-FNV uses the TS4 hash methods when available and otherwise a Python implementation.
+Uses TS4’s native hash methods when available; otherwise falls back to a Python implementation which supports UTF-8 / UCS-16.

 ### Outfit Utils
-For now just a method to apply an outfit to a sim.
+Currently includes a method to apply an outfit to a Sim.
-If only the previous outfit_index exists and the chosen one is valid and unused a new outfit will be created.
+If only the previous `outfit_index` exists and the chosen one is valid and unused, a new outfit will be created.

 ### PrettyDict
-A small utility to write Dict data formatted human-readable.
+A small utility to write `dict` data in a human-readable format.

 ### RunCommands
-Added the ability to run 'execute' or 'client_cheat' commands.
+Adds the ability to run `execute` or `client_cheat` commands.
 This functionality will be removed from [RunCheatCommands](https://github.com/Oops19/TS4-RunCheatCommands) and integrated here.

 ### SimName
-Get the classic 'sim_name' as one string (e.g. 'Ann Lee#Smith' or 'Ann#Lee Smith') with '#' as a separator between the first and the last names.
+Returns the classic `sim_name` as a single string (e.g., `Ann Lee#Smith` or `Ann#Lee Smith`), using `#` as a separator between first and last names.

 ### SimCache
-A cache for all loaded sims.
+A cache for all loaded Sims.
 See below.

 ### Simple Notification
-Display a simple notification.
+Displays a simple notification.

 ### Singleton
-A random Singleton class for Python.
+A generic Singleton class for Python.

 ### Tuning Helper
-A simple class to access the instanced tuning classes.
+A simple class to access instanced tuning classes.

 ### TS4Folders
-Provides access to the 'The Sims 4' folders.
+Provides access to The Sims 4 folder structure.

 ### UnCommonLog
-A logger which works without TS4 running, to test parts of Mods locally and later in-game without changing the code.
+A logger that works without TS4 running — useful for testing mod components locally before using them in-game.

 ### VanillaNames (Location)
-Deprecated, do not use.
+**Deprecated — do not use.**
-Handler for more files to get human-readable names.
+Handler for additional files to retrieve human-readable names.

 ### WorldsAndNeighbourhoods
-Access the world name (e.g. Newcrest) and the neighbourhood (e.g. Llama Lagoon) with the English description.
+Accesses the world name (e.g., Newcrest) and the neighbourhood (e.g., Llama Lagoon) with English descriptions.
-Locations of new DLC may be missing.
+Locations from newer DLCs may be missing.

-## Details and Examples
+## 🧑‍💻 Usage
+This section contain details and examples.

 ### 3D Stuff
 Generic functions which are available for all 3D classes: